OSSD with the majority of courses at the College (C), University (U), University/College (M) or Open (O) level plus:

 - Senior Level Biology (C) or (U)

 IMPORTANT NOTE - This is an OVERSUBSCRIBED program.
-Important information about how applicants are ranked for entry into this program can be found here.
+Important information about how applicants are ranked for entry into this program can be found here

 A score is determined for each applicant derived from the Pre-Admission Testing score and from required subjects for admission.
 Scores are then ranked by highest score and selection is made for the available positions and places on the waiting list.